abtion/guidelines/tools_and_services/access_and_permissions.md

 You can request access to vaults through Slack #access-and-permissions.

 ## Google groups
-- If it's needed a google group can be set up for a team, e.g. `danish-shipping@abtion.com`.
+- If it's needed a google group can be set up for the client, e.g. `danish-shipping@abtion.com`.
-- Team groups can be used for creating team specific accounts for github, azure etc.
+- Client groups can be used for creating client specific accounts for github, azure etc.

 ## Github